Classic France in the beautiful Dordogne valleyBack to Routes

 TOULOUSE BLAGNAC AIRPORT

-Outward: bus/tram to city then train or bus/train to St Denis près Martel, pre booked taxi from there to Beaulieu.
+Outward: shuttle bus to main station, train to Brive, pre booked taxi from there to Beaulieu.

-Return: taxi to Rocamadour station or Souillac; train to Toulouse; bus/tram to airport – allow 3 hours.
+Return: taxi to Rocamadour station or Souillac; train to Toulouse; shuttle bus to airport – allow 3 hours.

 Transfers from train stations: